 On 27 September 2021, the Company and its wholly-owned direct subsidiary LCD, entered into a binding term agreement with Australian lithium and iron ore producer, Mineral Resources Limited ("MRL").
+The parties signed a farm-in and joint venture agreement for this arrangement on 29 August 2022.
 Under the terms, MRL can earn up to a 75% interest in NAM's Manitoba lithium division.